FHA UFMIP Refund Chart 2025: Save Money On Your Refi

 Let’s clarify some of the rules we’ve mentioned:

-3. Your refinance closing must happen 36 months or less after you closed on your existing FHA loan
+3. Your refinance closing must happen 36 months or less after you closed on your existing FHA loan.

 And we need to introduce a new rule.
 FHA streamline refinances can happen only seven months or longer after closing on your existing mortgage.